IBM/zopeneditor-about/README.md

   - Go to definition
   - Find all references
 - Code and variable completion
-- Code template snippets
 - Finding and navigating references
 - Previewing of included copybooks and include files
 - Navigate to copybooks and include files
 - Refactoring such as "rename symbol"
+- Custom code snippet support and example code snippets out of the box
 - Search and replace refactoring across multiple program files

-For the Job Control Language (JCL), the extension provides simple syntax highlighting.
+For the Job Control Language (JCL), the extension provides syntax highlighting.

-To learn more about the IBM Z Open Editor extension's capabilities, we suggest that you walk through our [**full documentation**](https://ibm.github.io/zopeneditor-about/Docs/introduction.html) and try it with the [example repository](https://github.com/IBM/zopeneditor-sample) provided on GitHub.
+To learn more about the IBM Z Open Editor extension's capabilities, we suggest that you walk through our [documentation](https://ibm.github.io/zopeneditor-about/Docs/introduction.html) and try it with the [example repository](https://github.com/IBM/zopeneditor-sample) provided on GitHub.

-To interact with z/OS, we recommend installing the [Zowe VS Code Extension](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe).
+To interact with z/OS, we recommend installing the [Zowe Explorer](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe) VS Code Extension.
 This extension can be used to edit COBOL and PL/I files opened on z/OS MVS™ and USS using the Zowe extension's Data Sets and USS views.
 It can even run JCL and let you browse job spool files.

 ## Table of contents